 - To maintain traditions and help promote the interests of the School.

 The management of the Society is the responsibility of an Old Oswestrian Society Committee which, together with the Headmaster, meets termly and is made up of members from across the years.

-The Society offers a diverse range of events that allows members to get together.
-The main event is held in November to mark our Founder’s Day.
-Founder’s Day offers a fun atmosphere for members to regroup, reminisce about the ‘good old days’ share in the School song, “Gaude, plebs redemptionis” then get in some competition against the existing School teams including football, netball or hockey.
-The event ends with the, less muddy and much warmer, Annual Society Dinner which is held at the School.
+The Society offers a diverse range of events that allow members to get together.
+The main event is held in November to mark our Founder’s Day which is held on the last full weekend of November.
+The weekend includes the Annual Society Dinner which is held at the School.
+Founder’s Day offers a fun atmosphere for members to regroup, reminisce about the ‘good old days’, share in the School song, “Gaude, plebs redemptionis” then get in some competition against the existing School teams including football, netball or hockey.